shevandrin/rqti/pkgdown/index.md

 file in the working directory.
 More information on this topic can be found here: [Sections and Tests](articles/section.html).

 To incorporate additional templates, create a new RMarkdown file.
-Choose *From Template* and select one that starts with *rqti: …*.
+Choose *From Template* and select one of the templates associated with the `rqti` package.
 The simple templates include minimal parameters, while the complex ones demonstrate how to use additional settings.
 Click the *Knit* button, and you should observe a rendered exercise in the viewer pane.
 While the templates are